Opening Times & Admission Prices

 Studio Pavilion and Project Space

-Established by House for an Art Lover within the former stables and dovecote building, our Heritage Centre is a brand new educational facility showcasing the rich and diverse history of Bellahouston and the surrounding area.
+Established by House for an Art Lover within the former stables and dovecote building, our Heritage Centre is an educational facility showcasing the rich and diverse history of Bellahouston and the surrounding area.